SharePoint/sp-dev-docs/docs/general-development/user-segmentation-in-sharepoint.md

 ### Example 2: Create user segments based on the type of Web browser your end-user is using when

-To create user segments based on the type of web browser the end-user is using, to view your SharePoint Server 2013 site, re-implement the **OnLoad** method as shown in the following code.
+To create user segments based on the type of web browser the end-user is using, to view your SharePoint site, re-implement the **OnLoad** method as shown in the following code.